SMAWK/smawk-bot/README.md

 <binary_name> #Generally this is just <controller_repo>
 ```

+#Commands
+###/start
+`/start` is used to start the bot in a chat (both group and personal).
+It is a command that is required by Telegram; when run, it will return a message to the chat if it started successfully.

+###/id
+`id` can only be used in a personal chat.
+It will return your unique chat ID; this ID is helpful if you want to do work on your own instance of the bot.

+###/hype
+`/hype` returns the most-hyped-up gif of 2016.
+You just have to see it to believe it.

+###/score
+`/score` will display the current score of everyone in the chat (ordered by points).
+If you provide the optional username parameter, it will output the specific reasons for that users score (again, ordered by points)

+Usage: `/score [<user>]`

+###/upvote
+`/upvote` is the command to give a user points.
+A username is required for the command to work, and you are allowed to add an optional reason (should you desire)

+Usage: `/upvote <user> [<reason>]`

+###/downvote
+`/downvote` is the command to take points away from a user.
+You must provide a username for a person, but the reason for your downvote is optional.

+Usage: `/downvote <user> [<reason>]`

+###/bless
+`/bless` is a special command that is reserved for the 'clergy' (a.k.a. the people ordained by the church of dude).
+It grants 3 points to the user of choice.

+Usage: `/bless <user>`

+###/curse
+`/curse` is another special command that is reserved for the 'clergy'.
+It takes 3 points from a user of choice.

+Usage: `/curse <user>`

+###/smawk or /me
+`/smawk` or `/me` is a special command that can only be executed from a private chat (and only by a member of SMÄWK).
+When run, it will print a message in the group chat in third-person.

+Usage: `/smawk <statement>`

+Example: `/smawk sigh` would output `<username> sighs` in the group chat.

 # Adding Features
 Any command will have an assigned controller function attached to it.
 These functions should be placed together inside of `smawk.go`.
 Please look at how the other commands are called, and replicate that style.